 STEP 3.
 Limit or animate the effect area with a Pixelan spice.
 GrainPlus utilizes the soft/organic power of Pixelan spices (derived from our popular SpiceMASTER plug-in) to geometrically mask where the effect (created from other GrainPlus controls) will appear within the frame.
-Adjust Spice Effect settings together with Spice Controls.
+Click the Spice tab to reveal spice controls to be used together with the Choose Spice File button and related settings in the center of the GrainPlus window.

 You could have the GrainPlus effect appear only where your subject is rather than over the entire image, for example, or keep the GrainPlus effect in outer areas to frame your subject.
 By keyframing the Position control, you can even have the effect area track your subject's movement.
-By keyframing the Progress control with an Iris spice, for example, you could have the grain effect flow from your subject organically outward to the frame edge.
+By keyframing the Progress slider with an Iris spice, for example, you could have the grain effect flow from your subject organically outward to the frame edge.
 Or wash the grain effect across the screen.
 (If you are familiar with our SpiceMASTER plug-in, Progress is just like Completion in SpiceMASTER.)

-To use the clip's luminance (instead of a spice file's luminance) to limit where the GrainPlus effect appears within the image, set the Mixer control to 100% at the bottom of the Spice Effect section.
-To mix the spice geometry AND your clip's luminance, adjust the Mixer to an intermediate value, such as 50%.
-Experiment -- the Mixer is one of GrainPlus's most unique and powerful controls. keyframing the Mixer control can lead to unique grain/noise flows within your clip!
+To use the clip's luminance (instead of a spice file's luminance) to limit where the GrainPlus effect appears within the image, set the Mixer slider to 100% at the bottom of the Spice section.
+To mix the spice geometry AND your clip's luminance, adjust the Mixer to an intermediate value, such as 50% Experiment -- the Mixer is one of GrainPlus's most unique controls.
+Keyframing the Mixer slider can lead to unique grain/noise flows within your clip!